 Fogless mirrors come in many shapes and sizes to suit just about any man’s preference.

-At Tools of Men, we like to recommend to our readers to check out this rotating mirror by Upper West:
+At Tools of Men, we like to recommend to our readers to check out this rotating mirror:

 What’s great about this mirror is that it can swivel out of the way of oncoming water so you can easily study your contours and make sure you don’t have any embarrassing patches of whiskers left over long after you got out of your shower.